noinstance/myex/README.md

 Exports a mysql database to a remote server.

 ### Built with Wordpress in mind
-- Reads from wp-config.php and replicates the database in a remote server.
+- Reads from wp-config.php and replicates the database in a remote server;
 - Replaces urls;
 - Fixes serialiazed data;
 - Works with SiteOrigin Page Builder migrations.